-Parents of students who are determined to be close contacts of an individual with COVID-19 may opt to keep their students at home during the recommended stay-at-home period.
+Independent of whether a school system chooses to implement the above requirement, parents of students who are determined to be close contacts of an individual with COVID-19 may opt to keep their students at home during the recommended stay-at-home period.
+In cases when it is permitted, parents who opt to send their children to school in the two weeks following exposure are encouraged to closely monitor their children for symptoms.

-For individuals who are determined to be close contacts, a 14-day stay-at-home period was previously advised by the CDC based on the incubation period of the virus.
-CDC has since updated their guidance, and the stay-at-home period can end for students experiencing no symptoms on Day 10 after close contact exposure, if no subsequent COVID-19 testing is performed.
+For individuals who are determined to be close contacts, a 10-day stay-at-home period was previously advised by the CDC based on the incubation period of the virus.
+CDC has since updated their guidance, and the stay-at-home period can end for students experiencing no symptoms on Day 5 after close contact exposure, if no subsequent COVID-19 testing is performed.

 Alternatively, students can end the stay-at-home period if they receive a negative result from a PCR acute infection test after the close contact exposure ends.

-During the stay-at-home period, the school system may deliver remote instruction consistent with the practice of remote conferencing outlined in the proposed Student Attendance Accounting Handbook (SAAH) rules, as described here:
+During the stay-at-home period, the school system may deliver remote instruction consistent with the practice of remote conferencing outlined in the proposed Student Attendance Accounting Handbook (SAAH) rules.
 12.3.1 Remote Conferencing-Regular Education Students If your school district provides instruction through remote conferencing to a regular education student, your district may count that instruction as classroom time for FSP funding purposes and count the student in attendance for FSP funding purposes, provided certain requirements are met.

-1. The student is unable to attend school because of a temporary medical condition.
+These two requirements must be met: 1.
+The student is unable to attend school because of a temporary medical condition.
 2. The total amount of remote conferencing instruction does not exceed more than 20 instructional days over the entirety of the school year.
-In addition, one of the following requirements also must be met:

-• The student's temporary medical condition is documented by a physician licensed to practice in the United States.
+In addition, one of the following requirements also must be met: • The student's temporary medical condition is documented by a physician licensed to practice in the United States.
 The documentation must include a statement from the physician that the student is to remain confined to their home or to a hospital. • The student has a positive test result for a communicable condition listed in 25 TAC §97.7. • The student has been identified as having been in close contact with COVID-19.